Conference Information

 “Oral-Preference Learners” prefer to share and pass information, knowledge, and history through oral communication.
 Many of them cannot read or write, while others simply prefer non-print forms of communication.

-Scriptures in Use equips and empowers local, indigenous leaders to reach their own communities and nearby people groups with the Gospel in their native language.
+SIU equips and empowers local, indigenous leaders to reach their own communities and nearby people groups with the Gospel in their native language.
 The Bible stories come to life for entire communities through Bible storytelling and discussion, drama, music, dance, and poetry.
 Disciple making and church planting movements are organically starting and growing as believers memorize and share these Bible stories (2 Timothy 2:2).

-Scriptures In Use has been a leader in the field of orality since the 1980s, and by the grace of God, our indigenous partners have planted 110,000+ churches in 75+ countries using these Orality Strategies.
+SIU has been a leader in the field of orality since the 1980s, and by the grace of God, our indigenous partners have planted 110,000+ churches in 75+ countries using these Orality Strategies.